-When it appears that a student's behavior falls under the purview of this policy, an initial interview should take place between a member of the Response Team and the student.
+When it appears that a student's behavior falls under the purview of this policy, an initial interview should take place between the Associate Vice President for Student Affairs or designee and the student.
 This will not be possible in all situations and the section below entitled "Emergency Interim Withdrawals" may be more appropriate in certain emergency situations.

-During the initial interview, the Response Team member should:
+During the initial interview, the Associate Vice President for Student Affairs or designee should:

 - 1. Determine if the student's behavior does not meet the standard for involuntary withdrawal so that the process under this section may be terminated.
 If warranted, the student's conduct will be handled by the regular disciplinary process; - 2.
 Require the student to schedule an evaluation by a qualified, licensed mental health professional within five calendar days.
-The psychological evaluation report should address: - 2.1 The student's ability to function in the University environment and live in student housing, if applicable,
+The psychological evaluation report should address: - 2.1 The student's ability to function in the University environment and live in student housing, if applicable, - 2.2 The student's potential threat to himself/herself or the University community; and - 2.3 Any recommendations for continued treatment; - 3.

-- 2.2 The student's potential threat to himself/herself or the University community; - 2.3 Any recommendations for continued treatment; - 2.4 The University will pay the cost of one (1) psychological evaluation for the purposes of the assessment report if the student elects to see the physician recommended by the University.
-The student is encouraged to seek any competent licensed psychologist/psychiatrist of his or her own selection, but the student will be responsible for the expenses associated with this treatment.
-The University shall not be required to pay for any medical assessment undergone by a student seeking readmission after having been withdrawn under this policy; and - 3.
-Refer student to Response Team for assessment, informal hearing, and recommendation under policy; and - 4.
 Allow a student who meets the conditions for involuntary withdrawal to voluntarily withdraw from the University and waive the right to further procedures under this policy.
 If future reenrollment at the University is an option, conditions necessary for consideration of reenrollment should be provided to the student in writing through the voluntary withdrawal process.
+The student will also be required to provide documentation from an agency documenting treatment, recommendations, etc.